cooljeanius/MacOSXMacros/readme.md

-This repository contains autoconf macros for checking stuff specific to OS X.
+This repository contains autoconf macros for checking stuff specific to Mac OS X.